Katyn massacre: Western reaction

 The growing Polish-Soviet tension was beginning to strain Western-Soviet relations at a time when the Poles' importance to the Allies, significant in the first years of the war, was beginning to fade.
-In retrospective review of records, both British Prime Minister Winston Churchill and U.S. President Franklin D. Roosevelt were increasingly torn between their commitments to their Polish ally and the demands by Stalin and his diplomats.
+In retrospective review of records, both British prime minister Winston Churchill and U.S. president Franklin D. Roosevelt were increasingly torn between their commitments to their Polish ally and the demands by Stalin and his diplomats.

-On 24 April 1943, the British government successfully pressured the Poles to withdraw the request for a Red Cross investigation, and Churchill assured Stalin, "We shall certainly oppose vigorously any 'investigation' by the International Red Cross or any other body in any territory under German authority.
+On 24 April 1943, British Foreign Secretary Anthony Eden "prevailed upon Sikorski... to withdraw the request for the Red Cross investigation", and Churchill subsequently assured Stalin, "We shall certainly oppose vigorously any 'investigation' by the International Red Cross or any other body in any territory under German authority.
 Such an investigation would be a fraud and its conclusions reached by terrorism."
 Unofficial or classified UK documents concluded Soviet guilt was a "near certainty," but the alliance with the Soviets was deemed to be more important than moral issues; thus the official version supported the Soviets, up to censoring any contradictory accounts.
 Churchill asked Owen O'Malley to investigate the issue, but in a note to the Foreign Secretary he noted, "All this is merely to ascertain the facts, because we should none of us ever speak a word about it."
 O'Malley pointed out several inconsistencies and near impossibilities in the Soviet version.

 Later, Churchill sent a copy of the report to Roosevelt on 13 August 1943.
 The report deconstructed the Soviet account of the massacre and alluded to the political consequences within a strongly moral framework but recognized there was no viable alternative to the existing policy.
 No comment by Roosevelt on the O'Malley report has been found.
 Churchill's own post-war account of the Katyn affair gives little further insight.
 In his memoirs, he refers to the 1944 Soviet inquiry into the massacre, which found the Germans responsible, and adds, "belief seems an act of faith."